spiegelgraphics/svelte-component-templates/README.md

 ### [Dimensions.svelte](./Dimensions.svelte)

-Determine the size of device screen height using lvh or svh.
+Determine the size of device screen height using lvh, dvh or svh.
+No resizing while scrolling (f.e. in Safari iOS)

 *Properties*
 ``` javascript